datng87/weather-visualization/README.md

 Below are some findings:

-There is a strong correlation between latitude and temperature.
+There is **a strong correlation between latitude and temperature**.
 The higher the latitude (either North or South) and lower the temperature.

 ![alt text](WeatherPy/output_data/Fig1.png)

 There is no correlation between latitude and other weather parameters.